CDLUC3/aws-dmp-roadmap/README.md

 - Login to the AWS console and go to CloudFormation.
 - Click on the `uc3-dmp-roadmap-dev-application` stack and go to the 'Outputs' tab
 - Visit the URL defined in the 'DomainName' attribute

+## Before you delete the AWS cloud formation stack

+You should create a snapshot of the RDS database before you delete the stack.
+Once the snapshot has been created, you should replace the `DBSnapshot` entries in the `config` files with the ARN of the new snapshot.
+This will ensure that tge next time you create the stack, the database will be restored.

 ## Troubleshooting